IN THIS ARTICLE

 Compare Different Locations

 The state you work in can affect your salary by a significant amount, so comparing locations and being willing to relocate for the right opportunity can be a good idea.
-New York, Texas, and California are among the best states in the US for programming jobs.
+New York, Texas, and California are among the best states in the US.

 Grow Your Skills With Side Projects